When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 What Does an Average Powerlifting Meet Cost?

-(Numbers vary by federation and region, but this is a realistic mid-size meet example.)
+(Numbers vary by federation and region, but this is a realistic mid-size meet example in the USA.)

 Athlete Costs